StochasticViki/Breeden-Litzenberger/readme.md

 # Risk-Neutral Density (RND) Estimation for Equity Risk Premium Analysis

-This project implements a method to extract Risk-Neutral Density (RND) from options market data using the Breeden-Litzenberger methodology, with applications to Equity Risk Premium (ERP) estimation.
+This is a part of the ERP Study that I was working on.
+In the project, I extracted the Risk-Neutral Density (RND) from NIFTY 50 options data using the Breeden-Litzenberger methodology, and then subtracted the risk neutral mean return from the physical mean return estimated using Multistaged Gordon Growth Model.

 ## Overview